What sound control technologies do we use?

 - Narrow low-frequency beam generated with a small source

 - Potential broadband operation

 The array was confirmed experimentally within water at this time and papers by Berktay in the mid-to-late 1960s enlisted multiple, plausible applications.
 It took till 1973 for the experimental confirmation of the parametric array in air to be reported.
 Although, practical applications of the airborne array did not arise until years later.

-Neurotechnology has implemented innovative hardware solutions that overcome some of the major obstacles that have prevented widespread adoption of parametric sound systems.
+Neurotechnology the parent owner of Focusonics®, has implemented innovative hardware solutions that overcome some of the major obstacles that have previously prevented widespread adoption of parametric sound systems.
 De-modulation is a non-linear process, and complex audio signal pre-processing must be implemented in order to invert this nonlinear process and achieve high-quality and high-volume sound.
-Researchers at Neurotechnology developed algorithms that address these issues and designed patent pending ultrasonic transducers specifically suited for parametric sound systems.
-This led to the creation and release of the first Focusonics™ speaker - Model A.
+Researchers at Neurotechnology developed algorithms that address these issues and designed patent pending ultrasonic transducers specifically suited for directional audio systems.